clockworklabs/SpacetimeDB/docs/docs/Client SDK Languages/C#/SDK Reference.md

 namespace SpacetimeDB {

 class SpacetimeDBClient {
-    public event Action<string, Identity> onIdentityReceived;
+    public event Action<string, Identity, Address> onIdentityReceived;
 }

 }
 ```

-Called when we receive an auth token and [`Identity`](#class-identity) from the server.
-The [`Identity`](#class-identity) serves as a unique public identifier for a client connected to the database.
++Called when we receive an auth token, [`Identity`](#class-identity) and [`Address`](#class-address) from the server.
+The [`Identity`](#class-identity) serves as a unique public identifier for a user of the database.
 It can be for several purposes, such as filtering rows in a database for the rows created by a particular user.
 The auth token is a private access token that allows us to assume an identity.
+The [`Address`](#class-address) is opaque identifier for a client connection to a database, intended to differentiate between connections from the same [`Identity`](#class-identity).

 To store the auth token to the filesystem, use the static method [`AuthToken.SaveToken`](#static-method-authtokensavetoken).
 You may also want to store the returned [`Identity`](#class-identity) in a local variable.